 With lecture theatres in two countries of the world, three cities/towns in UK and another that requires a ferry to get to, it is a lot of effort to install AV equipment on our campuses.

-The University of Southampton is nearing the end of a two-year pilot of Panopto.
-In the first year we deployed the software to 30 users by packaging up the software into a format that could be pushed to computers of our choosing on any of our sites.
-By the second year we had a site license and could flick a virtual switch to have lecture capture everywhere.
+The University of Southampton has been using Panopto since 2010.
+In that first year, we deployed the software to 30 users by packaging up the software into a format that could be pushed to computers of our choosing on any of our sites.
+By our second year we had a site license and could flick a virtual switch to have lecture capture everywhere.

 Having no dedicated capture hardware in our lecture theatres meant that we were able to switch on lecture capture to all 160 centrally bookable lecture spaces and make it available on every member of staff’s PC (thousands).
 No staff visits, no complicated permissions, just the ability to capture everywhere overnight.

 Our first use of Panopto, outside of testing, was for a conference in April 2010.
 Two of the speakers were planning to travel to the UK from mainland Europe to give a keynote speech when the ash cloud from Eyjafjallajökull closed airports across the continent.
 We gave the speakers access to our Panopto servers and they uploaded their talk from a hotel room and answered questions over the phone.